Labjot/C-pwskills/README.md

 # C-pwskills
-Solutions of assignments based C++ course provided by pwskills.
+Solutions of assignments on C++ course provided by pwskills.